Links to other sections

 prices, and eating quality is improving.

 Feel! on Nandar Road remains the most popular eating place, but

-on Circular Road, is certainly worth trying for a pleasant and reasonably
+on Circular Road, are certainly worth trying for a pleasant and reasonably

 priced evening out.
-It also has wi-fi available, so you can surf
+Most also have wi-fi available, so you can surf

 From the Mandalay